Delightful Adventures

 Decorating Them

-These cupcakes match up perfectly with my peppermint buttercream but you can also use my vegan chocolate buttercream recipe or any other vegan frosting.
+These cupcakes match up perfectly with my peppermint buttercream but you can also use my vegan chocolate buttercream recipe, my vegan buttercream frosting, or any other vegan frosting.

 I also like to decorate them with crushed candy canes.
 There are several vegan candy cane brands out there like Wholesome Sweeteners and Yum Earth.
 (I used Wholesome Sweeteners brand candy canes in the pictures.)

-For the cupcakes you see in the pictures, I used a Wilton 4B tip (it’s included in the kit I link to above).
+For the cupcakes you see in the pictures, I used a Wilton 4B tip (it's included in the kit I linked to above).

 • Make sure your baking powder and baking soda are fresh, and don’t leave out the vinegar!
 These are ingredients that help the cupcakes to rise and become fluffy.